httpwg/wg-materials/ietf99/minutes.md

 ??: would like to see what is the second factor.

-Ben Schwartz: Having even an open-ended extention field in ORIGIN would be useful
+Ben Schwartz: Having even an open-ended extension field in ORIGIN would be useful

 Erik: Using something not specific for privacy seems bad.

-MT: push back on holding this one becasue we might want to do something to the origin frame.
+MT: push back on holding this one because we might want to do something to the origin frame.
 It's orthogonal.
 The DNS requirement is a policy decision we made by accident.
 Should not rely on this so thoroughly.
 Sad.

 ### BCP56bis (Mark)